 FAQs:

-What is the Hang Seng Index and how is it calculated?
+What is Hang Seng meaning and how is it calculated?

 What are the historical highs and lows of the HSI and what events caused major downturns?